To request a generic account:

 - If the application is hosted on the cloud, please explore the possibility of utilizing the cloud server to send email.

-- Log in to your own personal Gmail account.
+1. Log in to the generic Gmail account.

 1. The owner of a generic account must log into the Google Calendar for this generic account (visit calendar.ryerson.ca directly) Note: If you do not know the password for this generic account, it can be reset only by the owner of this account.
 The owner can change it by visiting my.ryerson.ca logging in with his or her own username and password, clicking on the "Manage my Online Resources" link in the Self Serve section where they can find the option to change the password.